LaunchCodeEducation/gis-devops/src/objectives.rst

 Learning Objectives
 ===================

-**Conceptual Objectives**: concepts you should be comfortable defining and discussing
+**Conceptual Objectives**: concepts or terminology you should be comfortable defining and discussing

-**Practical Objectives**: abilities, syntax, or commands you should be capable of using
+**Practical Objectives**: methods, syntax, or commands you should be capable of using

 Week 4
 ======